yochannah/carpentries.org/_posts/2018/05/2018-05-18-move-mailing-lists.md

 You can access your profile and read lists publicly at [https://carpentries.topicbox.com](https://carpentries.topicbox.com).

 For most of you, we hope this will prove to be a relatively transparent transition.
-You don't have to take any action to continue to receive our community conversations in your inbox.
+You do not have to take any action to continue to receive our community conversations in your inbox.
 Creating a web account will however give you a new and consolidated window on the buzz of activities going on in and around The Carpentries and will help you stay on top of new threads and conversations.